Meet the Calliope Hummingbird: Smallest Bird in the U.S.

 At every age, hummingbirds need a constant food supply to maintain their energy.
 “I strongly encourage planting native flowers,” says Eric.
 “That is the best way to help hummingbirds.”

-Choose native plants with smaller blossoms to accommodate Calliope hummingbirds.
+Choose native plants with smaller blossoms to attract Calliope hummingbirds.